Three young female students stand outside of classroom holding books, rural India

 Adobe Photos

-Not a single country has yet achieved full gender equality, and women’s rights, freedoms, and opportunities vary widely across the world.
-According to the UN, almost half of partnered women in low- and mid-income countries still have no decision-making power over their own bodies, meaning they do not get to make their own choices about health care, contraceptive use, and whether to have sex.
-Additionally, gender-based violence still affects one-in-three women globally, and 257 million women (218 million of whom are in developing countries) who wish to avoid pregnancy are not using modern contraception.
+According to the UN, almost half of partnered women in low- and middle-income countries still have no decision-making power over their own bodies, meaning they do not get to make their own choices about who they marry or when, whether they use contraceptives, or whether to have sex in the first place.
+Globally, 257 million women (218 million of whom are in developing countries) who wish to avoid pregnancy are not using modern contraception—they have what is called an unmet need for family planning.
 As a result, half of all pregnancies worldwide—or 121 million per year—are unintended.
+Additionally, gender-based violence still affects one-in-three women globally.

 Every single year, 12 million girls are married before they reach 18.
 According to UNICEF, regional levels of child marriage are as follows: